VishalB210/Carisurg_MedTech_Pathways_Portfolio/README.md

 ## Main Contents

 * `notebooks/` contains the Python notebooks for data cleaning and visualization.
-* `docs/` contains clinical context write-ups, the digital triage system design, and research proposal submissions.
+* `docs/` contains clinical context write-ups, the digital triage system design, research proposal submissions, the Week 4 risk register, and the AI harm case study.
 * `data/` is reserved for datasets and includes instructions on where to place the dataset locally.
 * `screenshots/` contains visual evidence of notebook outputs and assignment work.
+* `requirements.txt` lists the Python packages used in the notebooks.

 ---